Divers Bring Up Child’s Body From Frozen Pond After Following Lead of Specially Trained Dog

 — Janelle (@Sportsie_303) January 3, 2017

-Besides searching the wooded areas and the area around the pond, members of law enforcement went house to house over the weekend asking people to check their homes, garages, cars and any other place a child might crawl into and hide.
+Besides searching the wooded areas and the area around the pond, members of law enforcement went house to house over the weekend asking people to check their homes, garages, cars, and any other place a child might crawl into and hide.
 In hopes of getting the public’s attention on this missing boy, an Amber Alert was issued on Monday afternoon.
 According to ABC News, a $10,000 reward was offered in the search for the missing boy.

 Body believed to be of missing 6-year-old Colorado boy found in icy pond https://t.co/Kf8ij2bhwu pic.twitter.com/FAdMMBiJtK